 I call myself Alex, although the name my parents gave me is Jörn Alexander.
 Currently, I am a PhD student working with Rik Henson at the MRC Cognition and Brain Sciences Unit (University Cambridge).
 I am immensely honoured being part of the Gates Cambridge class of 2017 (click here for my profile).
 Receiving this scholarship is an enormous privilege and I hope that I will meet the high expectation that come with it.

-My work in Cambridge will be mainly focused on the effects of prediction errors, schemas and event boundaries in lifelike memories, for which I plan to use (immersive) virtual reality.
+My work in Cambridge will be mainly focused on the effects of prediction errors, novelty, schemas and event boundaries in lifelike memories, for which I use (immersive) virtual reality.

 What else is there to say?
 In my spare time I like to read, cycle and row for my college team (Clare Hall).
 If you have any question, feel free to contact me (see below).